VenusProtocol/venus-protocol-documentation/core-pool/vtoken/README.md

 1. vBEP20
 2. vBNB

-Both types expose the EIP-20 interface, while the VBEP20 wraps an underlying BEP-20 asset and VBNB wraps BNB.
+Both types expose the EIP-20 interface, while the vBEP20 wraps an underlying BEP-20 asset and vBNB wraps BNB.

-Both [VBEP20](https://github.com/VenusProtocol/venus-protocol/blob/master/contracts/VBep20.sol) and [VBNB](https://github.com/VenusProtocol/venus-protocol/blob/master/contracts/VBNB.sol) inherit the [VToken](https://github.com/VenusProtocol/venus-protocol/blob/master/contracts/VToken.sol) contract.
+Both [vBEP20](https://github.com/VenusProtocol/venus-protocol/blob/master/contracts/VBep20.sol) and [VBNB](https://github.com/VenusProtocol/venus-protocol/blob/master/contracts/VBNB.sol) inherit the [vToken](https://github.com/VenusProtocol/venus-protocol/blob/master/contracts/VToken.sol) contract.

-## Initialisation
+## Initialization

 Deployment of [VBep20Delegate](https://github.com/VenusProtocol/venus-protocol/blob/master/contracts/VBep20Delegate.sol) and [VBEPDelegator](https://github.com/VenusProtocol/venus-protocol/blob/master/contracts/VBepDelegator.sol) must be deployed first as they will be used to deploy vTokens.
 VBep20Delegate contract address will be same in constructor arguments of all vTokens (excluding vBNB).
-You can read more about the VBEP Proxy [here](./vbep20-delegator.md)

-The constructor argument for all vTokensare

-## Details

-VToken actions:

-1. Mint
-2. Redeem
-3. Redeem Underlying
-4. Borrow
-5. Repay Borrow
-6. Repay Borrow Behalf
-7. Liquidate Borrow
-8. Add Reserves
-9. Seize
-10. AccrueInterest

-- Admin Functions:

-1. Reduce Reserves
-2. set Interest Rate Model
-3. set Reserve Factor
-4. set Comptroller
-5. set Pending Admin
-6. accept Admin

-- View functions and storage values:

-1. ExchangeRate Stored
-2. ExchangeRate Current
-2. Cash
-3. Total Borrows
-4. Borrow Balance Stored *
-5. Borrow Balance Current *
-5. Borrow Rate
-6. Total Supply
-7. UnderlyingBalance
-8. Supply Rate
-9. Total Reserves
-10. Reserve Factor

-## Interest Accrual:

-Inrterest gets accrued up to current block during the User's action as listed below:

-1. Mint
-2. Redeem
-3. Redeem Underlying
-4. Borrow
-5. Repay Borrow
-6. Repay Borrow Behalf
-7. Liquidate Borrow
-8. Set Reserve Factor
-9. Add reserves
-10. Reduce reserves
-11. Set interest rate model  *
-12. set Reserve Factor
+The VBEPDelegator is a proxy contract that shares the [VBEPInterface](https://github.com/VenusProtocol/venus-protocol/blob/master/contracts/VBepInterface.sol) with VToken.
+The VBep20Delegate is the implementation contract.
+In inherits [VBEP20](https://github.com/VenusProtocol/venus-protocol/blob/master/contracts/VBep20.sol) and adds methods for accepting and resigning as the implemetation.

 # Solidity API